|

 Kite, D. 1995.
 Capital budgeting: Integrating environmental impact.
 Journal of Cost Management (Summer): 11-14.
-Summary by Kerry A. Martin |

 Product manufacturing often has negative affects on the environment.
 Pollution, waste disposal, recycling, insurance, and public relations associated with these effects have become a focus in the 21st century.
 Within the last two decades, the concern for these environmental effects has grown.
-Companies and upper management are being held financially responsibly for negative environmental impacts.
-This new financial responsibility must be incorporated into the tradition capital budgeting process.
+Companies and upper management are being held financially responsibly for negative environmental impacts. his new financial responsibility must be incorporated into the tradition capital budgeting process.
 The author of this article, Devaun Kite, points out four stages in capital budgeting and presents considerations that management must make in the budgeting process.

 Although some argue that environmental concerns are purely ethical, this article expresses that costs and liabilities faced by business today make it an economic issue that can not be ignored.
 The economic impact of environmental issues is crucial for management decision making.

-Traditional Capital
+Traditional Capital Budgeting

 The traditional capital budgeting process is divided into four stages: